How to survive a heart attack when alone

 But, how much of this is true?
 How much of what is true is valid in 2019?
 So, I set out to find out some ways to increase the chances of surviving a heart attack when alone.

 Before we go any further, a legal disclaimer: Understand that I am NOT a medical professional.
-This post is NOT medical advice, and comes without warranties (in other words, you are on your own).
+This post is NOT medical advice, and comes without warranties.
 This is merely a post with general knowledge, and I am not responsible for the good or the bad that happens to you after reading this post and/or following what it says.
 The same applies to this arbitrary Dr. N. Siva as well—you do not know who he is, or whether he even exists.
 Treat these things with a grain of salt.
 Sucks, I know, but nothing is a substitute for a medical professional.

 What causes a heart attack